YG Plus: Subsidiaries

-KPLUS

-YG KPLUS (or YG K+) is a partnership between YG and Korean model management company K-Plus.
-The merger was announced on February 18, 2014, by co-CEO Yang Min-suk.
-As of 2014, K-plus model agency housed over 170 models, including Kang Seung-hyun, Park Hyeong-seop, Lee Sung-kyung, Nam Joo-hyuk, Jang Ki-yong, Sandara Park, and Choi Sora.
-Since the partnership, K-Plus models have appeared in YG recording artists' music videos, as well as YG-owned brands' advertisement campaigns.
-YG has also reportedly provided YG K+ models with roles in TV dramas, notably Nam Joo-hyuk in Who Are You: School 2015 and Lee Sung-kyung in It's Okay, That's Love, and have formally transitioned models to their acting division.

 Moonshot

 Moonshot (stylized in all lowercase) is a cosmetics brand launched by YG on October 2, 2016.
-Developed with China's Huanya Group and in partnership with the cosmetics manufacturing company COSON, the brand is named after Apollo 11's historical landing on the moon.
+Developed with China's Huanya Group and in partnership with the cosmetics manufacturing company COSON, the brand is named after Apollo 11's historical 1969 landing on the Moon.
 Its cosmetics are manufactured in South Korea and sold online as well as in-store in Samcheong, where according to Paik Ho-jin, an employee of the brand, Chinese shoppers account for 40-50% of the customers.
 As part of YG's partnership with French luxury conglomerate LVMH, Moonshot was launched at 11 Sephora stores in Singapore and at 13 Sephora stores in Malaysia on September 24, 2015.

 Nona9on

 Nona9on is a luxury street-wear brand founded in early 2012 by YG and Samsung’s textile subsidiary company Cheil Industries.
 It operates through secondary retailers and pop-up stores, such as its first pop-up at Apgujeong’s Galleria Department Store.
 Following its domestic success, the clothing line also quickly sold out in its first international pop-up stores in 10 Corso Como shops in Milan, as well as other locations in Shanghai and Hong Kong.
 The brand plans to open a pop-up store at JayCo in Taiwan.
 It often features Bobby & B.I from iKon and Lisa from Blackpink in their commercials and promotions.